University of Wisconsin Stout | Wisconsin's Polytechnic University

 the course registration unless they notify the appropriate person to drop

 Drop information (varying by term) is located on the Registration and Records website.
 Withdrawal information (dropping all courses during a semester or term) can be found at this link.
-Refunds calculations are based on the date the student contacts you (the instructor) or the appropriate office.
+Refund calculations are based on the date the student contacts you (the instructor) or the appropriate office.

 A: Faculty members are responsible for providing a grade (based upon the